Maximizing Safety: Essential Tips for Secure AePS Transactions

 Use Your Own Fingerprint

 This might seem obvious, but it’s crucial: only you should use your fingerprint for your transaction.
-No one else should ever try to use your finger, and you should never allow an agent to use their finger or any other object on the scanner in your place.
+Ensure no one else attempts to use your finger, and explicitly prevent any agent from using their own finger or any other object on the scanner in your stead.
 Your fingerprint is your unique digital signature for AePS.

 Never Share Your PIN

 AePS transactions do not require a Personal Identification Number (PIN).
-If an agent ever asks you for a PIN during an AePS transaction, it’s a huge red flag.
+If an agent ever asks you for a PIN during an AePS transaction, this indicates a serious security risk.
 You should immediately stop the transaction and report the agent.
 Your fingerprint is your only authentication for AePS.

-Common Confusion: AePS doesn’t require a PIN.
-If anyone asks you for a PIN during an AePS transaction, they are trying to trick you.
-Never share it.
+Common Confusion: AePS does not require a PIN.
+If anyone asks you for a PIN during an AePS transaction, it indicates an attempt to defraud you.
+Never share it under any circumstances.

 Get a Receipt

 After a successful transaction, always ask for a receipt.
 This could be a physical printout or an SMS message sent to your registered mobile number.
 The receipt is proof that you completed the transaction and will contain important details like the transaction ID, amount, and date.
-Keep it safe!
+Retain it securely!

 What to Do After Your AePS Transaction